Hakuba Takeshi: Career

 Exactly a year after entering sumo, he won the jonidan division championship or yūshō, the first his stable had had.
 However, after this he struggled for several years in the middle division ranks.
 A streak of success in 2006, culminating in the makushita championship in the last tournament of 2006, would finally grant him promotion to jūryō in January 2007.
 He never dropped below again, but after breaking into the top makuuchi division for the first time in May 2008 he was demoted after only one tournament.
 His rise to makuuchi was the second slowest for a foreigner after Sentoryū.
 His second appearance in makuuchi at his highest yet achieved rank of maegashira 14 was in January 2010 and he secured his kachi-koshi by Day 10, finishing on 9–6.
 This took him to a new highest rank to date of maegashira 9 in March.
 He came through with another winning record there and was promoted to maegashira 5 for the May tournament.

 The May 2010 basho was Hakuba's most successful yet.
 He scored ten wins from his new highest rank, and defeated two ōzeki, fellow Mongolian Harumafuji (in his first bout against an ōzeki), and Kotoōshū.
 He was rewarded with promotion to komusubi for the July 2010 tournament, becoming the first member of the old Tatsutagawa stable to reach the titled san'yaku ranks and the first from Michinoku since the present stablemaster (former ōzeki Kirishima) took over in 1997.
 He could manage only four wins in his komusubi debut.

 Hakuba was one of 23 wrestlers found guilty of fixing the result of bouts after an investigation by the Japan Sumo Association, and he was forced to retire in April 2011.

-Since 2013 he has been working at a restaurant called "Ulaanbaatar" in Ryōgoku run by his mother, specializing in Mongolian food.
+Since 2013 he has run a restaurant called "Ulaanbaatar" in Ryōgoku which was opened by his mother in 2008, specializing in Mongolian food.